How to work in Data Science, AI, or Big Data based on my experience

 Things I enjoy about work

-I found a lot of companies give their power away by using 3rd parties for their web analytics solutions, rather than building their own.
-That data is then siloed in marketing or sales departments, is difficult or not possible to get back in its raw form, and cannot be streamed back for example preventing you from making real-time ML recommendation or predictions directly in your product.
+I’ve found that a lot of companies give their power away by using 3rd parties for their web analytics solutions, rather than building their own.
+That data is then siloed in marketing or sales departments, is difficult if not possible to get back in its raw form, and cannot be streamed back for example preventing you from making real-time ML recommendation or predictions directly in your product.

 I am also a big fan of Python and have successfully encouraged its uptake in the company and wider community for the data pipelines, ML and serverless computing.
 Why Python?
 It has extensive ML Libraries, scales with the likes of pySpark, and easy to read / write.